end223/talk-chat-fit/README.md

 [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) - The Heroku Command Line Interface (CLI) is an essential part of using Heroku.
 With it, you can create and manage Heroku apps directly from the terminal.

 **Pre-requisites** 🔧

 The Heroku CLI requires Git, the popular version control system.
 If you don’t have Git installed, complete:
 [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-Navegue até a pasta do projeto e instale as dependencias
+Navegue até a pasta do projeto e instale as dependencias:

 ```
 npm install